 Yes.
-Hearing protection (earplugs) is designed to bring noise levels down to a safer, more comfortable level.
-Most people without damaged hearing have no problem carrying on a conversation while wearing earplugs.
-Often, in noisy/loud environments, earplug wearers discover that the earplugs seem to “filter” out the background noise, actually making conversation and music clearer and easier to understand.
+Earplugs and other types of hearing protection devices are designed to bring noise levels down to a safer, more comfortable level.
+Most people without damaged hearing have no problem carrying on a conversation while wearing hearing protectors.
+Often, in noisy/loud environments, hearing protection wearers discover that these devices seem to “filter” out the background noise, actually making conversation and music clearer and easier to understand.

-2. What is an NRR?
+2) What is an NRR?

-3. McKeon Products, Inc. is an ISO 9001:2000 quality certified manufacturer.
-What is ISO 9001:2000 and how does it benefit me as a consumer/customer?
+3) McKeon Products, Inc. is an ISO 9001:2015 quality certified manufacturer.
+What is ISO 9001:2015 and how does it benefit me as a consumer/customer?

-5. Is it possible that my ears can get used to the noise that causes hearing loss?
+5) Is it possible that my ears can get used to the noise that causes hearing loss?

 No. If your ears seem to get used to the noise, it is only an effect caused by the deafening of your ears.
 Ears do not “toughen up” with repeated exposure to noise.
-Mack’s hearing protection products can prevent this loss in quality of life from occurring.
+Mack’s hearing protection devices can prevent this loss in quality of life from occurring.

-6. I’ve already lost some or most of my hearing; why should I wear hearing protection?
+6) I’ve already lost some or most of my hearing; why should I wear hearing protection?

-8. Is there any hearing protection on the market that block out 100% of the noise?
+7) Is there any hearing protection on the market that block out 100% of the noise?